Better Communication Helps Children’s Hospitals Stay Connected to Community

 The children’s health ecosystem is especially complex and more geographically dispersed.
-While all hospitals rely on referrals from community-based physicians, children’s hospitals must draw patients from a much broader geographic area than a typical adult care hospital.
+While all hospitals rely on patient referrals from community-based physicians, children’s hospitals must draw patients from a much broader geographic area than a typical adult care hospital.

-To help you understand how to overcome these challenges, we explored how two leading children’s hospitals—one “free-standing” and one a children’s “hospital within a hospital” — used an innovative communication strategy to create “stickiness” with community-based physicians, enhance access to their physicians and facilities, improve care and even help address the total cost of care for pediatric patients.
+To help you understand how to overcome these challenges, we explored how two leading children’s hospitals—one “free-standing” and one a children’s “hospital within a hospital” — used an innovative HIPAA compliant communication communication strategy to create “stickiness” with community-based physicians, enhance access to their physicians and facilities, improve care and even help address the total cost of care for pediatric patients.

 In 2018 alone, Ann & Robert H. Lurie Children’s Hospital of Chicago served more than 198,000 children from 50 states and 51 countries.
 Lurie Children’s Pediatric Partners (LCPP), its clinically integrated network, has over 1,000 participating providers and 110,000 managed lives under contract.

-Proficient Connect has made it easy for more than 220 community pediatricians to directly connect to nearly 1,100 providers at Lurie Children’s, supporting true care coordination for their patients.
+PH Connect has made it easy for more than 220 community pediatricians to directly connect to nearly 1,100 providers at Lurie Children’s, supporting true care coordination for their patients.

-WakeMed Health and Hospitals also turned to Proficient Connect to improve access to its children’s hospital and specialists.
+WakeMed Health and Hospitals also turned to PH Connect to improve access to its children’s hospitals and specialists.
 WakeMed Children’s Hospital provides care for thousands of babies and children each year through a Pediatric Emergency Department and neonatal and pediatric intensive care units, with an average occupancy rate of at least 86 percent.
 With a regional territory including more than 1,000 providers and referring physicians, WakeMed understands how important access and communication are to achieving their strategic growth objectives.